jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 £5,893,341
 28,288,036 dollars.
 American Editor.]

-28. We are assured by Humboldt, that the produce of the mines of Mexico has, in the last 100 years, been increased in the ratio of 110 to 25; also, that such is the abundance of sil- ver ore, in the chain of the Andes, that, reckoning the num- ber of veins either worked superficially, or not worked at all, one would be led to imagine, that Europe has hitherto had a mere sample of their incalculable stores.
+28. We are assured by Humboldt, that the produce of the mines of Mexico has, in the last 100 years, been increased in the ratio of 110 to 25; also, that such is the abundance of silver ore, in the chain of the Andes, that, reckoning the num- ber of veins either worked superficially, or not worked at all, one would be led to imagine, that Europe has hitherto had a mere sample of their incalculable stores.
 Essai Pol. sur la N. Espagne, 8vo. tom. iv. p.
 149.
-The very slight and gradual depreciation of gold and silver, effected by their immense and increasing annual supply, is one amongst many proofs of the rapid and gen- eral advance of human wealth, whereby the demand is made to keep pace with the supply.
-Yet I am inclined to think, that their value, after remaining nearly stationary for a cen- tury, has within the last thirty years begun again to de- cline.
+The very slight and gradual depreciation of gold and silver, effected by their immense and increasing annual supply, is one amongst many proofs of the rapid and general advance of human wealth, whereby the demand is made to keep pace with the supply.
+Yet I am inclined to think, that their value, after remaining nearly stationary for a cen- tury, has within the last thirty years begun again to decline.
 The setier of wheat, Paris measure, which was for a long time, on an average, sold for 4 oz. of silver, has now risen to 4½ oz., and rents are raised upon every renewal of lease.
-All other things seem to be rising in the like propor- tion= which indicates, that silver is undergoing a deprecia- tion of relative value.
+All other things seem to be rising in the like proportion= which indicates, that silver is undergoing a deprecia- tion of relative value.

 [In a former note we referred to the great decline, since the year 1809, in the productiveness of the whole mines, both in this and in the eastern continent, on the authorities which Mr. Jacobs has given, in his learned work on the precious metals.
-From the same work, we here ex- tract his concluding observations of the twenty-sixth chap- ter, in relation to the stock of coin now in existence, by which it will appear, that during the twenty years from 1810 to 1830, the diminution of gold and silver coin
+From the same work, we here extract his concluding observations of the twenty-sixth chap- ter, in relation to the stock of coin now in existence, by which it will appear, that during the twenty years from 1810 to 1830, the diminution of gold and silver coin